Skip to content

 1. Parse — the TypeScript AST walker extracted your defineIntent() call into an Intermediate Representation (IR).

-2. Validate — 12 diagnostic rules checked the IR against Apple’s App Intents constraints and your entitlement requirements.
+2. Validate — Axint runs a broad diagnostic pass against Apple’s App Intents constraints and your entitlement requirements.

 3. Generate — the codegen layer emitted idiomatic Swift, complete with @Parameter attributes and a perform() stub.

-4. Sandbox-compile — (--sandbox) staged the Swift into a throwaway SPM project and ran swift build to prove it actually compiles under the real toolchain.
+4. Sandbox-compile — (--sandbox) dropped the Swift into a throwaway SPM project and ran swift build to prove it actually compiles under the real toolchain.
 Cold run: ~4s.
 Warm run: ~1.2s.

 Next steps